FREE SHIPPING on purchases over 1,500 CZK 📦

 Online consultation

-*The consultation does not serve as a substitute for gynecological support and assistance.
-If you are experiencing any health problems, we recommend that you contact your doctor as soon as possible.
+*The counseling service is not a substitute for gynecological support and assistance.
+If you are experiencing any health problems, we recommend contacting your doctor as soon as possible.

 1. https://chriskresser.com/should-you-take-a-multivitamin/